[English Graduation 2014]

 - Dr. Shealeen Meaney appeared on WAMC's "Community Conversation" to discuss Women's History Month

-The Modern Languages program operates three residential language centers as part of its teaching and co-curricular missions to Russell Sage College.
+The Modern Languages program operates two residential language centers as part of its teaching and co-curricular missions to Russell Sage College.
 Two Victorian brownstones on the Troy Campus, La Casa Espanola (Spanish House) and La Maison Francaise (French House/International House) have supported the multicultural development of more than three generations of Sage alumnae in all majors.

-Program Coordinator: Dr. Tonya Moutray, email@example.com
+Program Coordinator and Department Chair: Dr. Tonya Moutray, email@example.com

 Program Secretary: Mrs. Nancy Cumo, firstname.lastname@example.org